freeCodeCamp/freeCodeCamp/guide/english/blockchain/index.md

 >
 > --Bettina Warburg<sup>1</sup>

 Blockchain is often associated with Bitcoin and other cryptocurrencies, but they are not the same thing.
 Bitcoin was the first to implement the concept of the Blockchain.
-The structure of a blockchain, a growing list of records, can be applied to many other fields such as digital identity, supply chain and even [democracy](https://www.democracy.earth/).
+The structure of a blockchain, a growing list of records, can be applied to many other fields such as digital identity, supply chain, and even [democracy](https://www.democracy.earth/).

 Even though blockchain can be applied to a big range of problems, it is not the solution to everything.
 This technology is usually used to solve problems where the parts don't trust each other.